wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-5.&emsp;Fear is always a sign of strain; fear arises whenever what you want conflicts with what you do.
+5. Fear is always a sign of strain; fear arises whenever what you want conflicts with what you do.
 ²The situation of what you want conflicting with what you do arises in two ways: First, you can choose to do conflicting things, either simultaneously or successively.
 3Choosing to do conflicting things produces conflicted behA.V.I.our; conflicted behA.V.I.our is intolerable to you because the part of the mind that wants to do something else is outraged.
 ⁴Second, you can behave as you think you should behave, but without entirely wanting to behave as you think you should behave.